sap-tutorials/Tutorials/tutorials/odata-05-data-model-service/odata-05-data-model-service.md

     Waiting for some to arrive...
 ```

-This tells us an awful lot already; most importantly for our question, however, is the message "No service definitions found in loaded models - Waiting for some to arrive...".
+This tells us an awful lot already; most importantly for our question, however, is the line "No service definitions found in loaded models - Waiting for some to arrive...".

 You've defined an entity, in a namespace, but not exposed it yet in a service definition.
 Moreover, if you navigate to the port 4004 that App Studio has prompted you to connect to, you'll see a welcome page describing what is being served, and the list of service endpoints is currently empty.